rgommezz/react-native-offline/README.md

 import { CONNECTION_CHANGE } from 'react-native-offline-utils';
 ```

-### `createNetworkMiddleware()`
+#### `createNetworkMiddleware()`
-Middleware that listens to specific actions targetting API calls in online/offline mode.
+Function that returns a redux middleware which listens to specific actions targetting API calls in online/offline mode.

 ```js
 createNetworkMiddleware(